 Done right, Surcharging is simple, transparent and fair to all.
 It’s a common practice in many businesses from bakeries to taxis.
 It’s so common customers often miss it, but you won’t miss the difference on your balance sheet.

-Smartpay terminals can offer you with the ability to surcharge your customers for credit cards when they are swiped or inserted.
-Get in touch to find out if you’re eligible to get the SmartCharge add on for free.
+Smartpay terminals can offer you with the ability to surcharge your customers for credit cards when they are swiped or inserted and for contactless payments.
+Get in touch to add on a surcharge for free or learn more about surcharging here.